mkdocs/mkdocs/docs/index.md

 MkDocs supports Python 2.6, 2.7, 3.3 and 3.4.

-On Windows we recommend that you install Python and pip with [Chocolatey](https://chocolatey.org/).
+On Windows we recommend that you install Python and pip with [Chocolatey].

 Install the `mkdocs` package using pip: